Excel VBA MsgBox -11 Examples

 End Sub

-This VBA code creates a MsgBox with OK and Cancel buttons and assigns the value of the selected button to a variable named button_option.
-Depending on the value of the variable, if the OK button is selected, the code adds a value of 60 to cell F7 and shows a MsgBox with the text “The value has been added”.
+This VBA code creates a MsgBox with OK and Cancel buttons and assigns the value of the selected button to the button_option variable.
+Depending on the value of the variable, if the OK button is selected, the code adds a value of 60 to F7 and shows a MsgBox with the text “The value has been added”.
 If the Cancel button is selected, nothing happens.

 MsgBox with OK and Cancel Buttons

 6.3.
-Use of vbAbortRetryIgnore Argument to Create MsgBox with Abort, Retry, and Ignore Buttons
+Using the vbAbortRetryIgnore Argument to Create a MsgBox with the Abort, Retry, and Ignore Buttons

 VBA Code for MsgBox with Abort, Retry, and Ignore Buttons

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbAbortRetryIgnore_Button()